 Perhaps the most experimental game in the series since Super Mario Bros.
 2, the GameCube-exclusive Super Mario Sunshine threw Mario onto a tropical paradise armed with his trusty F.L.U.D.D. cannon.
 The multi-purpose device gave Mario the ability to clean up gunk on the ground, perform acrobatic maneuvers, or even just fire at enemies.

 Sunshine represented Nintendo at a time when the company had once again become an underdog, and its bold move away from standard Mario conventions emphasized the scrappy design philosophy.
 Despite this, Sunshine hasn’t aged particularly well, with a finicky camera making it hard to come back to.
+Even the Nintendo Switch port as part of the 3D All-Stars pack didn’t address these issues as many hoped.

 12. New Super Mario Bros.
 U